anumsagheer01/Retail-Fulfillment-Network-Simulation/README.md

 The green box at the bottom is the evaluation (Part 8), where the matching layer was tested on hard examples and improved based on what the test exposed.

 One rule runs through the whole design: the AI handles the language, the solver handles the math.
 Language models are not reliable at arithmetic or hard constraints, so the AI only reads the request and decides when to call the engine.
 The actual optimization is done by a proper solver.
-That is how you get an assistant whose numbers people can trust.

 ---